argonne-lcf/user-guides/docs/theta/data-management/acdc/eagle-data-sharing.md

 **9. I am the project PI.
 Why do I see a "Permission Denied" error when I try to CREATE a shared collection?**

 If you are a PI and you see this error, it could mean that a sharing policy might not have been created by ALCF.
-Please contact ==Check[support@alcf.anl.gov](https:mailto:support@alcf.anl.gov)== for assistance.
+Please contact [support@alcf.anl.gov](mailto:support@alcf.anl.gov) for assistance.

 **10. If a PI added someone as a project proxy on the POSIX-side, is it safe to assume that the Proxy can create guest collections?**

 No, project proxies cannot create guest collections, only the PI can.

 **11. Who can create groups?**
 A PI (and an Access Manager) can create new groups, add members to them and share a guest collection with a group of collaborators.
-For more information, refer to: ==Creating a Group==
+For more information, refer to: [Creating a Group](#Creating a Group)

 **12. What happens when the PI of a project changes?
 What happens to the shared collection endpoint?**